httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Representation-Digest` is a Structured Fields `Dictionary` (see {{Section 3.2 of STRUCTURED-FIELDS}}) where:
+* members cannot have parameters;
-* keys convey the hashing algorithm (see {{algorithms}}) used to compute the digest and have no parameters;
+* keys convey the hashing algorithm (see {{algorithms}}) used to compute the digest;
 * values MUST be of type `Byte Sequence`, which contain the output of the digest calculation.